dennis-kachila/Orion-Agent/README.md

 ## Setup and Configuration

 1. Clone the repo into a regular MATLAB project (so paths auto-load).
+2. By default, the agent is configured to use Google Gemini API with the provided key.
+3. (Optional) Configure a different LLM provider:
+   - For OpenAI: Set the OPENAI_API_KEY environment variable
+   - For Google Gemini: Set the GEMINI_API_KEY environment variable, or use the default key
+   - For a local LLM: Modify llm/callGPT.m to use your local endpoint
+4. (Optional) Run `llm_settings.m` to save your LLM configuration settings.
-2. Open AgentChat.mlapp and press Run.
+5. Open `app/AgentChat.mlapp` and press Run in MATLAB.
 The UI creates an agent.Agent instance internally.
-3. Configure the LLM:
-   - Set the OPENAI_API_KEY environment variable
-   - Or modify callGPT.m to use your local LLM endpoint

 ## Running Tests